HamMnatsakanyan/damn-vulnerable-defi-solutions/README.md

         return target.functionCall(actionData);
     }

 This implementation is vulnerable due to a fundamental mismatch between permission checking and execution.
-The code assumes actionData always begins at position 100 (4 + 32 * 3), ignoring the fact that in ABI encoding, the actual location is determined by a dynamic offset.
+The code assumes that the actionData always begins at position 100 (4 + 32 * 3), ignoring the fact that in ABI encoding, the actual location is determined by a dynamic offset.
 There is no validation of actionData integrity, as the code extracts what it thinks is the function selector without verifying it's examining the correct position.
-Most critically, the code checks permissions based on bytes at a fixed position but executes the entire actionData regardless of what the permission check actually examined, creating a severe permission check/execution mismatch.
+Most critically, the code checks permissions based on bytes at a fixed position but executes the entire actionData regardless of what the permission check actually examined, creating a permission check/execution mismatch.

 ### Solution